Waterborne disease: Socioeconomic factors

-Other war torn regions such as Gaza must manage complex water systems which present more danger to the quality of water and chance of waterborne disease being present.
-Gaza gets the majority of their water from underground but also some from Israel; they also have several desalination plants across the region.
-Workers are constantly working to fix water pipeline systems that have been destroyed by artillery from the war but are sometimes killed in the process.
-For a comparison of a safe country's clean water consumption to a war torn country's water consumption, Americans use about 300 liters per day while in Gaza a person would use about 80 liters per day.
+Other war-torn regions such as Gaza must manage complex water systems which present more danger to the quality of water and chance of waterborne disease being present.
+Gaza gets the majority of its water from underground, but also some from Israel; they also have several desalination plants across the region.
+Workers are constantly working to fix water pipeline systems that have been destroyed by artillery in the war but are sometimes killed in the process.

+As a comparison of a safe country's and a war-torn country's water consumption, Americans use about 300 liters per day while in Gaza a person would use about 80 liters per day.
 With every part of the water system in Gaza suffering harm in some shape or form by 2024, waterborne disease cases shortly thereafter exploded with 600,000 cases of acute diarrhea and even a 10 month old with polio.